sebastien-andre/school_projects/votescheme/readMe.md

 2. Counts first-choice votes for each candidate.
 3. Eliminates the candidate(s) with the fewest first-choice votes.
 4. Repeats the process until a clear winner is found or a tie occurs among the remaining candidates.

-## Getting Started

-To run either script, you will need Python installed on your machine.
-Navigate to the directory containing the script and the corresponding `.dat` file, then execute the script via the command line with the `.dat` file as an argument.

-## License

-This project is open-source and available under the MIT License.